mainmatter/mainmatter.com/src/posts/2023-08-21-build-vs-hire.md

 #### You can also build on something you have no prior experience with yourself.

-Team augmentation is a great way to get started with new technologies.
+Team reinforcement is a great way to get started with new technologies.
 Through methodologies like Pair-programming, mentoring, and strategic support, we at Mainmatter help you to make the right tech stack decision, train your team and build the product at the same time.